Ihsaan-f/google-meeter/README.md

 1. Search idle in windows search then open it.
 2. After that press file at the top left and click open.
 3. Then go to the documents folder where all the google meeter files and chromedriver.exe are.
-4. Then open google meeter.py.
+4. Then open main_google_meeter.py.
-5. Repeat 1,2 and 3 step and this time open Google_meets.py and configure the links and save the file.
+5. Repeat 1st,2nd and 3rd step and this time open Google_meets.py and configure the links and save the file.
 6. After everthing is done like configuring time and saving in google meeter.py run the file by clicking run at the top and press run module(f5).

 # Congratualtions You Did It :)